 Since his arrival in New York, Mr. Gillinson has worked to build upon the quality, creativity, diversity, and extraordinary history for which Carnegie Hall is known worldwide.
 Under his leadership, Carnegie Hall has embarked upon many bold new directions in its concert and education programming, including augmenting and integrating current offerings to create large-scale citywide festivals.
 The festivals use the full range of the Hall’s artistic and educational resources to take audiences on musical journeys of discovery that extend beyond single performances and concert series.
 Carnegie Hall’s first major international festival, Berlin in Lights, was presented in November 2007, exploring the vibrant city that is Berlin today.
 It was followed by two city-wide festivals examining the dynamic culture and distinctive history of American music—Bernstein: The Best of All Possible Worlds in fall 2008 and Honor!
 A Celebration of the African American Cultural Legacy in spring 2009.
 Ancient Paths, Modern Voices, exploring Chinese music and culture took place in fall 2009.
 These were followed by JapanNYC, an ambitious two-part festival in December 2010 and spring 2011; Voices from Latin America in November/December 2012; Vienna: City of Dreams featuring the Vienna Philharmonic Orchestra and Vienna State Opera in February/March 2014; and Ubuntu: Music and Arts of South Africa in October/November 2014.

 Most recently, Carnegie Hall launched a new major initiative for young musicians.
 The National Youth Orchestra of the United States of America is a free program that invites the finest players, ages 16–19, from all across the country to gather with their peers, a faculty of leading orchestral musicians, and a different celebrated conductor and soloist each year for a two-week, intensive summer residency followed by an exciting tour.
 The first NYO-USA tour in summer 2013, in which every concert sold out, began at the Kennedy Center in Washington DC, continued on to St. Petersburg and Moscow, and finished with a concert at the BBC Proms in London.
-The NYO-USA toured the USA in summer 2014, introducing America to its own youth orchestra, performed across China in summer 2015, and will tour Europe in summer 2016.
+The NYO-USA toured the USA in summer 2014, introducing America to its own youth orchestra, performed across China in summer 2015, and toured Europe in summer 2016.
 In summer 2016, Carnegie Hall also expanded on NYO-USA to launch NYO2, a free program for outstanding younger musicians, ages 14–17, with a particular focus on attracting talented students from communities traditionally underserved and underrepresented in the classical orchestral field.

 Clive Gillinson was born in Bangalore, India, in 1946; his mother was a professional cellist and his father, a businessman, also wrote and painted.
 Mr. Gillinson began studying the cello at the age of eleven and played in the National Youth Orchestra of Great Britain.
 He went to London University to study mathematics, but realizing that he wanted to make music his life, entered the Royal Academy of Music, where he gained a Recital Diploma and won the top cello prize.
 After attending the Royal Academy of Music, Mr. Gillinson became a member of the Philharmonia Orchestra.